greenjaed/pgdbf.NET/README.md

 # pgdbf.NET
-A port of pgdbf to .NET
+A library port of pgdbf to .NET